 We have an entire post full of all our best tips for hiking with kids and this one with all the best hiking gear for kids.

-Goblin Valley State Park is a giant outdoor playground for kids.
-The main attraction is a series of three connected valleys filled with hundreds of small “goblins”; odd shaped rock formations which are small enough for kids to climb on, yet big enough for them to be filled with excitement and adventure.
+The main attraction at Goblin Valley State Park is a series of three connected valleys filled with hundreds of small “goblins“.
+The Goblins are odd-shaped rock formations which are small enough for kids to climb on, yet big enough for them to be filled with excitement and adventure.

-You can really let your imagination go wild here as you’ll see all kinds of shapes in the rocks; my imagination saw lots of dinosaur faces in the rocks, but I suppose some looked like goblins too.
-The towering cliffs in the distance are pretty cool too.
+You can really let your imagination go wild in Goblin Valley as you’ll see all kinds of shapes in the rocks; my imagination saw lots of dinosaur faces in the rocks, but I suppose some looked like goblins too.
+The towering cliffs in the distance of are pretty cool too.

-We only had a few hours in Goblin Valley SP and we spent our entire time exploring the Goblin Valleys, but there are several short hiking trails as well, including Carmel Canyon, Curtis Bench and Entrada Canyon.
+We only had a few hours in Goblin Valley with our kids and we spent our entire time exploring the Goblin Valleys.
+If your family has extra time, there are some kid-friendly hikes in Goblin Valley including Carmel Canyon, Curtis Bench and Entrada Canyon.

 Goblin Valley Hiking Stats

-Distance: We spent all of our time in the Valley of the Goblins, which has no set hiking trail.
-It’s a literal free-for-all, where kids can run wild exploring the fun rock formations.
-In 90 minutes, our kids ran 1.3 miles / 2.1km.
+Distance: We spent all of our time playing with our kids in the Valley of the Goblins, which has no set hiking trail.
+It’s a literal free-for-all, where kids can run wild exploring the Goblins rock formations.
+In 90 minutes, our kids ran 1.3 miles / 2.1km through Goblin Valley.

-Elevation Gain: The valley is very flat with no discernable elevation change.
+Elevation Gain: Goblin Valley is very flat with no discernable elevation change.

 Difficulty: Goblin Valley is an easy hiking destination.
 You’ll spend your entire time chasing your kids around, so you should be able to keep up.